liamca/azure_openai_nl2sql/README.md

-# SQL Server Schema Description and Query Generation
+# SQL Server Schema Description and Query Generation using NL2SQL

-This project provides a set of tools to generate descriptions for SQL Server tables, create SQL queries based on user questions, and execute those queries to retrieve and display data.
-It leverages OpenAI's GPT models for generating descriptions and queries.
+This project provides a set of tools to generate descriptions for SQL Server tables, create SQL queries based on user natural language questions (NL2SQL), and execute those queries to retrieve and display data.
+It leverages OpenAI's GPT4 model for generating descriptions and queries.

-NOTE: This code has only been tested on Linux (Ubuntu) and may need changes to work on other OS's.
+*NOTE*: This code has only been tested on Linux (Ubuntu) and may need changes to work on other OS's.

 ## Features